-From the mid November until Christmas Eve, thousands of colourful lights illuminate the winter darkness in the Alps.
+From mid-November until Christmas Eve, thousands of colourful lights illuminate the winter darkness in the Alps.
 Then, it’s time for Christmas Markets.

-In Austria Christmas Markets are called either Weinachtsmarkt, Adventmarkt or Christkindlmarkt.
+In Austria, Christmas Markets are called either Weinachtsmarkt, Adventmarkt or Christkindlmarkt.
 They are a mixture of buying frenzy and traditional and religious traditions.
 In a catholic country such as Austria, Advent and Christmas are, of course, important religious festivals.
 You can find Christmas Markets, in one form or another, all over Austria.
 Check out the local tourist office websites for dates and opening hours.
 If you are on a weekend trip to Austria, they are open all day most weekends in December.

 Christmas Markets are an excellent place to find handcraft and locally made products.
 The vendors range from housemothers to farms to small businesses offering their products to locals and tourists alike.
 We find Christmas Markets a great place to shop for Christmas gifts as you can find things that you rarely come across in shopping malls, or at least they are handmade with care instead of mass-produced in a factory in Asia somewhere.
 Usually, you will find nice eatable or drinkable gifts as well, which serve as a lovely gifts and represent traditional Austrian culture and traditions.
 Christmas Markets are also the perfect place to replace some of your old Christmas tree decorations, as the choice is usually enormous.

 Christmas Markets in Austria not only serve as a place for shopping but very much as a meeting place.
 Locals enjoy meeting friends and relatives to catch up on things in a hectic pre-Christmas season.
 Often there are loads of activities going on as well, for adults but especially for kids.
 It’s great to hang out and sample local beverages and foods.
 Take a stroll through the Christmas market and breathe the scent of freshly roasted chestnuts and hot Glühwein – just fantastic!

 < Click on the images to enlarge >